pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### More Information

-For details about RBAC and how `kapp-controller` makes use of the ServiceAccount provided via the Deliverable's `serviceAccount` parameter, see [`kapp-controller`'s Security Model](https://carvel.dev/kapp-controller/docs/v0.41.0/security-model/).
+For details about RBAC and how `kapp-controller` makes use of the ServiceAccount provided through the Deliverable's `serviceAccount` parameter, see [`kapp-controller`'s Security Model](https://carvel.dev/kapp-controller/docs/v0.41.0/security-model/).